AlexandreDdaCosta/olympus/README.md

 * core.
 Python3 libraries installed in */usr/local/lib* on every server.
 * install.
 The complete installation code, used for an initial USB build of the core servers.
 * service.
-The core Saltstack modules, Django files, and Node.js build.
-These are grouped as they are used by Saltstack to build and maintain the installation.
-In particular, Saltstack state files only live in git, not on the file system.
+The core SaltStack modules, Django files, and Node.js build.
+These are grouped as they are used by SaltStack to build and maintain the installation.
+In particular, SaltStack state files only live in git, not on the file system.

 ### acropolis